IBM-Cloud/docs/troubleshoot/ts_apps.md

 Delete any services instances that are not needed, or remove the limit on the number of service instances that you can have.
 {: tsResolve}

-  * To delete a services instance, you can use the {{site.data.keyword.Bluemix_notm}} user interface or the command line interface.
+  * To delete a services instance, you can use the {{site.data.keyword.Bluemix_notm}} console or the command line interface.
-    To use the {{site.data.keyword.Bluemix_notm}} user interface to delete a service instance, complete the following steps:
+    To use the {{site.data.keyword.Bluemix_notm}} console to delete a service instance, complete the following steps:
 	  1. On the {{site.data.keyword.Bluemix_notm}} Dashboard, click the service that you want to delete.
-The service tile displays.
+The service card displays.
-	  2. On the service tile, click the **Menu** icon.
+	  2. On the service card, click the **Menu** icon.
 	  3. Click **Delete Service**.
 After you delete the service instance, you will be prompted to restage the application that the service instance was bound to.
     To use the command line interface to delete a service instance, complete the following steps:
 	  1. Unbind the service instance from an application by typing `cf unbind-service <appname> <service_instance_name>`.